 By Jayla Johnson

-When They See Us tells the story of the trial of five teenagers: four black, one hispanic in New York referred to as the Central Park Five.
-Based on a true story, the Central Park Five were racially profiled and coerced by police and falsely convicted of rape in 1990.
+When They See Us tells the story of the trial of five teenagers: four black and one hispanic in New York commonly referred to as the Central Park Five.
+Based on a true story, the Central Park Five were racially profiled, coerced by police and falsely convicted of rape in 1990.
 This four-episode series also shows the lasting effects and outcome of the men from the moment they were convicted into adulthood.

 As I saw this movie, it frustrated me.
 Most of my frustration was with the police, but some of it developed from watching the parents’ decisions in the situation.
 As the young men were on trial, very few of the adults in their life knew the legal rights of the children.
 Some of the adults actually allowed themselves to manipulated to the point of where they coerced their children as well.

 It seemed as if the children were failed time after time to the extent where I almost shedded tears.
 No person wants to have this feeling.